History of Utah: History

 The ancient Puebloan culture, also known as the Anasazi, occupied territory adjacent to the Fremont.
 The ancestral Puebloan culture centered on the present-day Four Corners area of the Southwest United States, including the San Juan River region of Utah.
 Archaeologists debate when this distinct culture emerged, but cultural development seems to date from about the common era, about 500 years before the Fremont appeared.
 It is generally accepted that the cultural peak of these people was around the 1200 CE.
 Ancient Puebloan culture is known for well constructed pithouses and more elaborate adobe and masonry dwellings.
 They were excellent craftsmen, producing turquoise jewelry and fine pottery.
 The Puebloan culture was based on agriculture, and the people created and cultivated fields of maize, beans, and squash and domesticated turkeys.
 They designed and produced elaborate field terracing and irrigation systems.
 They also built structures, some known as kivas, apparently designed solely for cultural and religious rituals.

 These two later cultures were roughly contemporaneous, and appear to have established trading relationships.
 They also shared enough cultural traits that archaeologists believe the cultures may have common roots in the early American Southwest.
-However, each remained culturally distinct throughout most of their history.
+However, each remained culturally distinct throughout most of their existence.
 These two well established cultures appear to have been severely impacted by climatic change and perhaps by the incursion of new people in about 1200 CE.
 Over the next two centuries, the Fremont and ancient Pueblo people may have moved into the American southwest, finding new homes and farmlands in the river drainages of Arizona, New Mexico and northern Mexico.